nextgenthemes/advanced-responsive-video-embedder/readme.md

 * [ARVE Pro addon changelog](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/changelog/)
 * [ARVE AMP addon changelog](https://nextgenthemes.com/plugins/arve-amp/)

+### 2017-04-25 - 8.4.1 ###

+* Fix password protected videos on vimeo (sandbox allow-forms)

 ### 2017-04-25 - 8.4.0 ###

 * Improved: The 'Take over [video]' option was renamed to 'Use ARVE for HTML5 video embeds' and is now enabled by default.
-(It never only was the shortcode by also HTML5 video file URLs on their own lines)
+(It never only was the shortcode but also HTML5 video file URLs on their own lines)
 * New: Support for embedding Dropbox hosted HTML5 video files (mp4, webm, ogv).
 Needs the 'Use ARVE for HTML5 video embeds' to be activated.
-(Beta Feature)
+(Beta feature)
 * Fix: YouTube only playlist URLs embedded without https.

 ### 2017-04-11 - 8.3.1 ###